 Why Is My Tortoise Not Eating?

-Let’s look at the reasons why tortoises lose their appetite:
+Here are the reasons why tortoises lose their appetite:

 1/ Stomatitis (Mouth Rot)